Thursday, May 24, 2012

 Teaching in small steps and rewarding each successful step while gradually increasing the difficulty of the steps allows you to teach a dog anything he is physically and mentally capable of performing.
 As a bonus, properly rewarding those achievements creates a dog that enthusiastically participates in the training process; a dog unafraid to try different behaviors because if he is on the wrong track, he knows it instantly by virtue of not hearing the click.
 The click=yes=reward (usually, but not always, food) Why food?
 As we have already discussed, food is a very powerful reinforcer.
 It is also convenient and necessary (all living things must eat)

-People new to clicker training are often surprised at the small size of the treats used-most often they are between the size of a pea or a very small playing dice and training sessions are kept short, so the actual food consumed is fairly small.
-You can always reduce regular feedings by the amount you give in training sessions, if weight gain is a concern.
+People new to clicker training are often surprised at the small size of the treats used.
+Most often they are the size of a pea.
+Training sessions are kept short so the actual food consumed is fairly small.
+You can always reduce regular feedings by the amount you give in training sessions if weight gain is a concern.

 Now, as promised, here is a step by step plan to teach your dog to beg at the table and to only perform "sometimes" when food is used.